mjlebar/MedaSync/README.md

 # MedaSync

 Small coding assignment for MedaSync.
-The basic structure of this problem is broken up by module - each module contains one main function (maybe with a small helper function).
+The basic structure of this program is broken up by module - each module contains one main function (maybe with a small helper function).
 I wrote the program in JavaScript, as that is the language I've used most, to be run using Node.js.

 The program starts when index.js is called - if you pass it a file (or a list of files) to be read at the command line, it immediately sends those files to the readFile function.
 If not, it prompts the user for a file name, then sends that file to the readFile function.